Education

 Carson High School Gymnasium Building Upgrade

-IDS Group was retained by LAUSD to design and implement a cooling system upgrade for a gymnasium previously served only by ventilation units.
-The project aimed to provide a full heating, ventilation, and air conditioning (HVAC) solution, while also addressing associated fire alarm, structural, and architectural improvements.
-Project scope includes:
+IDS Group was retained by LAUSD to design and implement a full HVAC upgrade for a gymnasium that previously relied only on ventilation units.
+The project also included fire alarm, structural, and architectural improvements to support the new mechanical systems.

-This project reflects IDS’s ability to deliver comprehensive MEP upgrades in K–12 facilities, ensuring energy efficiency, code compliance, and significantly improved comfort and usability for students and staff.
+This project highlights IDS’s expertise in delivering comprehensive MEP upgrades in K–12 facilities, improving energy efficiency, code compliance, and overall comfort for students and staff.

 SERVICES PROVIDED: